 Remember the $2.50 sewing machine I bought at auction?
 The makeover is complete.
 I transformed the piece into a desk and added a matching chair.
 I used Mod Podge ® and bold floral fabric to cover the messed-up top of the cabinet.

-First, I'm going to show you how I decoupaged the fabric to the top of the sewing table then I'm going to show you how I prepped and painted the cabinet.
-Kind of backward but that's me.
+First, I will show you how I decoupaged the fabric to the top of the sewing table, and then I will show you how I prepped and painted the cabinet.
+Backward, but that’s me.

 Mod Podge or Decoupage Fabric To Furniture